 Do Isopods Eat Fruit?

 Isopods will often eat fruit when it is offered in captivity.
-While their natural diet mainly consists of decomposing plant material such as leaf litter and rotting wood, fruit can provide additional sugars and moisture.
+While their natural diet mainly consists of decomposing organic material such as leaf litter and rotting wood, fruit can provide additional sugars and moisture.

 The Natural Diet of Isopods